zoh48gz04/rellax/README.md

 Have any suggestions or feedback?
 Reach out [@dixonandmoe](https://twitter.com/dixonandmoe)

-—

-🎉 Hiring Designers: Are you using Rellax on a project?
-Does having a 🍺/☕️/🍵, playing Soundcloud remixes, and experimenting with new design and code ideas get you all giddy?
-Yea, us too 😜.
-We're hiring a Junior Frontend Designer in San Francisco (sorry no remote).
-Let's chat robert@dixonandmoe.com.

 ## Getting Started
 `npm install rellax --save` or if you're old school like us download and insert `rellax.min.js`